mollymontgomery/team_profile_generator/README.md

-  ## Contributions
-  undefined

   ## Tests
-  npm test for the constructors.
+  Run npm test for the constructors.

   ## Questions
   If you have any questions regarding the repo please contact mollymontgomery515@gmail.com and see my other work on my github at [mollymontgomery](https://www.github.com/mollymontgomery)